-[12] Advertising costs:
+[11] Advertising costs:

 The Company expenses costs of print, radio and billboard advertisements as incurred.
-Advertising expense included in operating expenses amounted to approximately \$11,529 in 2013, \$9,783 in 2012 and \$7,312 in 2011.
+Advertising expense included in operating expenses amounted to approximately \$14,892 in 2015, \$13,872 in 2014 and \$11,529 in 2013.

-[13] Revenue Recognition:
+[12] Revenue Recognition:

 The Company recognizes revenue on wholesale sales when (i) products are shipped pursuant to its standard terms, which are freight on board ("FOB") Company warehouse, or when products are delivered to the consolidators, or any other destination, as per the terms of the customers' purchase order, (ii) persuasive evidence of an arrangement exists, (iii) the price is fixed and determinable and (iv) collection is reasonably assured.
 Sales reductions on wholesale sales for anticipated discounts, allowances and other deductions are recognized during the period when sales are recorded.
-Customers retain the right to replacement of the product for poor quality or improper or short shipments, which have historically been immaterial.
-Retail sales are recognized when the payment is received from customers and are recorded net of estimated returns.
-The Company generates commission income acting as a buying agent by arranging to manufacture private label shoes to the specifications of its clients.
-The Company's commission revenue also includes fees charged for its design, product and development services provided to certain suppliers in connection with the Company's private label business.
-Commission revenue and product and development fees are recognized as earned when title to the product transfers from the manufacturer to the customer and collections are reasonably assured and are reported on a net basis after deducting related operating expenses.
+With the exception of our cold weather accessories and Blondo businesses, normally we do not accept returns from our wholesale customers unless there are product quality issues, which we charge back to the vendors at cost.
+Sales of cold weather accessories and Blondo products to wholesale customers are recorded net of returns, which are estimated based on historical experience.
+Such amounts have historically not been material.